hashicorp-forge/terraform-cloud-run-action/README.md

 - `run-id`: The run ID for the created run.

-You can use this action in conjunction with `brandonc/terraform-cloud-run-action` to create infrastructure and fetch new outputs to help utilize it:
+## Example Usage

-## Example
+You can use this action in conjunction with `brandonc/terraform-cloud-outputs-action` to create infrastructure and fetch new outputs to help utilize it:

 ```yaml
 name: Nightly Test